VeriMails vs Woodpecker

 Woodpecker and VeriMails are priced for different jobs, so a head-to-head price is not the right lens.
 Woodpecker is a monthly subscription priced by contacted and stored prospects rather than by seats.
 Its current help center says the lowest monthly tier costs $35 and includes up to 500 contacted prospects and 2,000 stored prospects, with annual billing discounts available as volume grows.
 One important detail: unused prospects do not roll over, so capacity you do not use in a month is gone.
 That makes it especially worthwhile to avoid spending prospect slots on addresses that were never deliverable.

 VeriMails sells verification credits outright.
 You buy a credit pack, use it whenever you want, and the credits never expire, so there is no lost balance and no monthly commitment for one-time credit packs.
 For teams that verify large lists in waves, a flat per-credit rate is predictable and usually inexpensive.
-VeriMails also offers monthly subscription plans if predictable billing suits you better, starting at $15 per month for Starter.
+VeriMails also offers annual plans from $12.50/month when billed yearly if predictable billing suits you better.

 VeriMails Credit Pricing